 We’ve all been there.
 You’re sat watching a game of soccer, and suddenly someone says something or something pops up on the TV that you don’t understand.
 For many people that happens when they see the letters “FT” come up at the end of a soccer game.
 Here’s what it means.

 What does FT mean in soccer?
-In soccer, the letters “FT” stand for “Full Time”.
-This refers to the end of the game when the time allocated to play the game has elapsed.
+In soccer, the letters FT mean “Full Time”.
+Full time is the end of the game when the time allocated to play the game has elapsed.
 At this point, the referee will blow their whistle to signify that the game is over.

 This term “FT” you will have most likely seen alongside a visual presenting the results of a soccer game.
 Soccer can be full of abbreviations which can be very confusing.
 Keep reading through this post and you’ll soon know all you need to know about this one!

 Do you want to be a fit as a professional soccer player?
 Then check out my 30-day Soccer Fitness Guide.
 This step-by-step fitness program follows the same training routines as the pros to make you a fitter, healthier athlete in just 1 month.
 Don’t miss out on this opportunity.
 Click here to find out more.

 Full time means the game is over